 Jeff is a Senior Partner at GRAPH Strategy.
-Jeff has over 10 years of strategy experience, both in consulting and in industry.
-He has led over 100 Commercial Due Diligence and M&A strategy cases on targets that ranged from the lower mid-market to large-cap public companies.
+Jeff has over 15 years of strategy experience, both in consulting and in industry.
+He has led over 150 Commercial Due Diligence and M&A strategy cases on targets ranging from the lower mid-market to large-cap public companies.
 READ MORE

 Avoiding Asymmetric Competitors in Technology Investing

 In a recent conversation with a leading technology-focused sponsor, I was asked an interesting question: if [insert hyperscale technology company name] is getting into everything, then how do I know what’s safe?
 In this case, we were talking about Amazon, but the same could have applied to Microsoft, Google, Apple, Salesforce, Adobe, and more.